kztk-m/EbU/README.md

 Embedding by Unembedding
 ========================

-This is a proof-of-concept implementation of the idea presented in the paper: Kazutaka Matsuda, Samantha Frohlich, Meng Wang, and Nicolas Wu.
-2023.
-Embedding by Unembedding.
-Proc.
-ACM Program.
-Lang.
-7, ICFP, Article 189 (August 2023), 47 pages. <https://doi.org/10.1145/3607830>.
+This is a proof-of-concept implementation of [Embedding by Unembedding][EbU].

 Some examples can be found in <https://github.com/kztk-m/EbU-examples>.